 - You can donate online anytime at www.clarkcollegefoundation/give

-- The foundation is part of the Incident Management Team at Clark College, which is consulting with Clark County Public Health department and Washington’s State Department of Health during this virus outbreak.
+- The foundation is part of a Recovery Management Team at Clark College, which is consulting with Clark County Public Health department and Washington’s State Department of Health during the virus outbreak.

 Get up-to-date information